Table of Contents

 - West Indies,

-- Florida and some parts of West Indian island where this plant is cultivated.
+- Florida and some parts of West Indian Island are where this plant is cultivated.

 Sisal is composed of many chemical components.
 Cellulose is the main component of sisal fiber.
 Here, I have presented the chemical composition of sisal fiber.